Naomi Klein: On Fire: The (Burning) Case for a Green New Deal

+Doppelganger: a Trip into the Mirror World

+Released in September 2023, Doppelganger is a memoir and social critique that contrasts Klein's worldview with that of Naomi Wolf, a writer who is often mistaken for Klein and vice versa.
+In her introduction, Klein explains how she has been mistaken for the "other Naomi", with whom she "has been chronically confused for over a decade...
+I have been confused with Other Naomi for so long and so frequently that I have often felt that she was following me".
+For this reason, she started to follow what she calls Wolf's "new alliances with some of the most dangerous men on the planet", and wrote the book with the intention of using her doppelganger experience "as a guide into and through what I have come to understand as our doppelganger culture".

+Klein suggests that the Western world has fractured along political and ideological lines to such an extent that each side feels the other exists in a "mirror world".
+The book received primarily positive reviews and debuted at number 8 on The New York Times hardcover nonfiction weekly best seller list.

+In 2024, Doppelganger won Klein the inaugural Women's Prize for Non-Fiction.

 Views

 Iraq War criticism

 Klein has written about the Iraq War.
 In "Baghdad Year Zero" (Harper's Magazine, September 2004), Klein argues that, contrary to popular belief, the George W. Bush administration did have a clear plan for post-invasion Iraq: to build a completely unconstrained free market economy.
 She describes plans to allow foreigners to extract wealth from Iraq and the methods used to achieve those goals.
 Her "Baghdad Year Zero" was one of the inspirations for the 2008 film War, Inc.

 Klein's "Bring Najaf to New York" (The Nation, August 2004) argued that Muqtada Al Sadr's Mahdi Army "represents the overwhelmingly mainstream sentiment in Iraq" and that, if he were elected, "Sadr would try to turn Iraq into a theocracy like Iran," although his immediate demands were for "direct elections and an end to foreign occupation".